danielstocks/lizard/README.md

 ### Play

-To play the game via the CLI run:
+To play a minimal implenentation of the game locally via the CLI you can run:

-`npm run play`
+`npm run tiny-play`

 ### Run Tests